fwaters2/100-days-of-code/r1-log.md

 ### R1D3
 A lot of just updating packages and fighting with Heroku but finally got the deployment to work!
 The beginning of a website to share some Ultimate Frisbee related tools: http://ultideveloper.herokuapp.com

+### R1D4
+Worked with Nodejs to get a better understanding of backend development and created a server